 - difficulty breathing

-These may be signs of a severe allergic reaction and require emergency care.
+These may indicate a severe allergic reaction and require emergency care.

 If your hives are milder, continue reading to learn how to ease any discomfort and speed up the healing process.

-In most cases, home remedies are all you need to find relief.
-Here are a few ways to soothe your itchy skin:
+In most cases, home remedies can help you find relief.
+Here are a few ways to soothe itchy skin:

 Use a cold compress

-Applying something cool to your skin can help relieve any irritation.
-To do this, grab a bag of frozen veggies or wrap a handful of ice in a towel and apply to the affected area for up to 10 minutes.
+Applying something cool to your skin can help relieve irritation and swelling.
+To do this, grab a bag of frozen veggies or wrap a handful of ice in a towel and apply it to the affected area for up to 10 minutes.
 Repeat as needed throughout the day.

 Take a bath with an anti-itch solution

 Avoid products that may irritate the skin

 You should also avoid using irritating moisturizers or lotions.
 When in doubt, opt for a formula that targets sensitive skin, such as these options.
 Applying immediately after bathing may also help soothe the itch.